wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_client_server/client_server_basics.md

 to Server #1 is set to the original 10 MB/sec

  Assuming your
-client application can do two network transfers at the same time, what would be the total execution time?
+client program can do two network transfers at the same time, what would be the total execution time?

 What if
-your client application  can only do one network transfer at a time?
+your client program  can only do one network transfer at a time?

  <div class="ui accordion fluid">
    <div class="title">
      <i class="dropdown icon"></i>
-     (click to see answer)
+     (click to see answewr)
    </div>
    <div markdown="1" class="ui segment content">

-If our client application can do simultaneous network transfers, since the client is connected to the servers via two different network links, then the execution time would be $\max(20.71, 17.93) = 20.71\;\text{seconds}$.
+If our client program can do simultaneous network transfers, since the client is connected to the servers via two different network links, then the execution time would be $\max(20.71, 17.93) = 20.71\;\text{seconds}$.